Skin Cancer in Children

 around the tumor.
 This is called a margin.
 Stitches or a bandage strip may be used

 to close the wound.
-The tissue that was removed is sent to a lab for analysis.
-If
+The tissue that was removed is sent to a lab for testing.
+If the

-the report shows that not all the cancer was removed, your child will likely need
+report shows that not all the cancer was removed, your child will likely need another

 This method is used for cancer that is only in the top layers of the skin.
 Your child